rishissahu/animations-js/README.md

 **Project 5: Page Animation**

+This webpage features an animation that appears during page transitions.
+This animation is created using a combination of JavaScript, HTML, and CSS.
+When a user navigates to a new page on your website, the animation is triggered and provides a visual effect that enhances the overall user experience.
+The specifics of the animation, such as its duration, speed, and design, will depend on your specific implementation.
+However, the end result is a more engaging and dynamic website that captures users' attention and keeps them coming back for more.

 **<h3>Contributing</h3>**

 Contributions to these animation projects are welcome and encouraged!
 If you have an idea for a new project or an improvement to an existing one, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.